codecheyra/QnA-generation-using-Llama-Index/README.md

-# Q and A Generation Using Llama Index
+# Q and A Generation Using Llama Index on Mac

 ## Table of Contents
 1. [Directory Structure](#directory-structure)